 They used bold primary colours of red, yellow, green and blue for the bedding, cushions, bunting and balloons which could link to the red, yellow and blue in the ‘Toy Story’ logo but this isn’t specific enough to overstep copyright infringement.
 These colours are used for many other kids type of brands such as Lego and Sonic for instance, so it can be argued that the colours aren’t a direct affiliation to the brand.

-They stayed away from trademarked font, toys (which would have been an obvious choice but thankfully they avoided) and famous phrases such as ‘to infinity and beyond!’
+They stayed away from trademarked font, toys (which would have been an obvious choice for this particular theme but thankfully they avoided) and famous phrases such as ‘to infinity and beyond!’

-Character images and names would also be trademarked.
-Interestingly, the toys featured in the movie that were real toys before Pixar used them remain property of the original toy companies; even Pixar would have had to ask permission to use them!
+Character images and names would be trademarked.
+Interestingly, the toys featured in the movie that were real toys before such as Barbie (Mattel) and Mr Potato Head (Playskool) would remain property of the original toy companies; even Pixar would have had to ask permission to use them!
 The toys that were invented for the movie, like Woody for example, would be trademarked property of Disney / Pixar.

-When advertising their set up on social media the company highlighted the fact that the balloons and Toy Story decorations were the families own which is good practice.
+When advertising their set up on social media the company highlighted the fact that the balloons and Toy Story props were the families own which is good practice.

 BowBeez Event Company created another similar set up by again, focusing on the canvas for a a different animation.
 They created the canvas by developing their colour palette and patterns, with the ‘Pokémon’ toys and cushion being the families own.